 Uncontrollable Force

-An "Uncontrollable Force" is an event or circumstance that adversely affects a Party's ability to perform its obligations under this Agreement, which event or circumstance is not within the reasonable control of the Party affected by such event or circumstance (the "Claiming Party"), and which by the exercise of due diligence cannot be prevented or avoided through commercially reasonable efforts by the Claiming Party, consistent with Good Engineering and Operating Practices.
-By way of example, events or circumstances outside of a Claiming Party's reasonable control would include mechanical failure of the connecting facilities' grid, lack of transmission capacity or availability, strikes, lockouts, and actions of a governmental authority or ERCOT, provided that the facts and circumstances in any such instance establish that an Uncontrollable Force as defined in the first sentence hereof has occurred.
-For the avoidance of doubt, the Parties acknowledge and agree that neither (i) curtailment of non-firm transmission obtained at Purchaser's election for receipt of energy at the Delivery Point although firm transmission was available to Purchaser at the time of scheduling for receipt of such energy at the Delivery Point, nor (ii) lack of wind velocity, nor (iii) termination or material change to Section 39.904 of the Texas Utilities Code or the Renewable Energy Rules or REC Trading Program set forth in PUCT Substantive Rule §25.173 (governed by Section 9.02) shall constitute an Uncontrollable Force.
+An "Uncontrollable Force" is an event or circumstance that prevents a Party's ability to perform its obligations under this Agreement, which event or circumstance is not within the reasonable control of the Party affected by such event or circumstance (the "Claiming Party"), and which by the exercise of due diligence cannot be prevented or avoided through commercially reasonable efforts by the Claiming Party, consistent with Good Engineering and Operating Practices.
+By way of example, events or circumstances outside of a Claiming Party's reasonable control would include mechanical failure of the Connecting Entities’ grid, lack of transmission capacity or availability, strikes, lockouts, and actions of a governmental authority or ERCOT, provided that the facts and circumstances in any such instance establish that an Uncontrollable Force as defined in the first sentence hereof has occurred.
+For the avoidance of doubt, the Parties acknowledge and agree that neither (i) curtailment of non-firm transmission obtained at Purchaser's election for receipt of energy at the Delivery Point although firm transmission was available to Purchaser at the time of scheduling for receipt of such energy at the Delivery Point, nor (ii) lack of wind velocity, nor (iii) termination or material change to Section 39.904 of the Texas Utilities Code or the Renewable Energy Rules or REC Trading Program set forth in PUCT Substantive Rule §25.173 (governed by Section 9.02) nor (iv) failure of the Facility to commence Commercial Operations before January 1, 2000 shall constitute an Uncontrollable Force.

 Should either Party be wholly or partly unable to perform any of its obligations under this Agreement because of Uncontrollable Force (other than any obligation to make any payment under this Agreement), then to the extent that such Party’s performance is affected by the Uncontrollable Force, each Party’s obligations hereunder (excepting payment obligations relating to deliveries completed prior to such Uncontrollable Force event) are excused for the duration of the Uncontrollable Force, provided that: